HUMAN ANATOMY & PHYSIOLOGY I Laboratory Objectives

 Why do we dissect?
 With all of the great technology tools, like 3-d imaging, why do we dissect in lab?
 The physical act of dissection is an extremely effective learning tool in contrast with “virtual dissections” available in computer programs.
 Dissection is the best way to provide a tactile sense of body tissues.
 In fact the word “anatomy” comes from Greek “to dissect” or “cut up.”
 Currently, even with virtual reality headsets, nothing can reproduce the learning of anatomy through your actual tactile sense (in addition to other senses).
 This experience will help you touch, visualize, and separate tissues in order to learn them.
 Most A&P students are pursuing careers in healthcare.
 At some point, this experience in dissection will help in the diagnosis and/or treatment of your patients.
 For example, it is how we know that muscle won’t hold stitches well but tendons will.
 Or, if you are a first responder at a car wreck at night, you may only have your sense of touch to immediately decide what to do.

-Why do we dissect cats?
-Although many students are excited about the dissections, there are still several questions that arise when it comes to the cats.
+Why do we dissect mink?
+Although many students are excited about the dissections, there are still several questions that arise when it comes to the animals.
 There are several reasons why this choice of dissection animal has been made.
 We do not have the space, money, nor supply of human cadavers to dissect.
 MSU Denver offers an upper division anatomy course to dissect a human cadaver, called Advanced Human Cadaver Anatomy.
-We dissect cats in A&P because once you understand that a cat’s anatomical position is on all four feet, their anatomy is very similar to that of humans.
-After you learn the structures on the cat, we offer cadaver “tours” towards the end of the semester, to make that transition to the human anatomy.
-The question of the ethics of using cats for medical science dissection and learning can and should be raised.
-The ethical argument against the use of cats would be stronger if cats were bred specifically to be killed for dissection.
-However, the cats we use are the product of uncontrolled reproduction of pets.
-The surpluses wind up at the animal shelter and if not adopted, are euthanized.
-It is clear that using these animals, which have already been euthanized, yields at least one positive outcome of their deaths, one of advancing the teaching of medical science.
-Until the pet population explosion is under control and there is no surplus of euthanized cats, it would seem that a constructive use of a social tragedy is to be encouraged.
+We dissect mink in A&P because once you understand that a mink’s anatomical position is on all four feet, their anatomy is very similar to that of humans.
+After you learn the structures on the mink, we offer cadaver “tours” towards the end of the semester, to make that transition to the human anatomy.
+The question of the ethics of using animals for medical science dissection and learning can and should be raised.
+The mink are farm-raised for their fur.
+Following euthanasia, their bodies are simply discarded, as they are of no use to the farmer.
+We purchase the bodies, so that students may at least benefit from studying their anatomy.

-Cutaneous maximus (not in humans), Platysma, Mylohyoid, Digastric, Masseter, Pectoralis major, Pectoralis minor, Pectoantebrachialis (not in humans), Rectus abdominis, Linea alba, External oblique, Internal oblique, Transversus abdominis.
+Neck, Chest and Abdominal Muscles: Mylohyoid, Digastric, Masseter, Pectoralis major, Pectoralis minor, Rectus abdominis, Linea alba, External oblique, Internal oblique, Transversus abdominis.

-M/W OCTOBER 23, 25; FRIDAY OCTOBER 27 – MUSCULAR ANATOMY and PHYSIOLOGY (OR PHYSIOGRIP COMPUTERIZED EXPERIMENT)
+OCTOBER 22, 24, 25 –MUSCULAR ANATOMY and PHYSIOLOGY (OR PHYSIOGRIP COMPUTERIZED EXPERIMENT)

-Use this time to complete the review sheet assignment which consists of completing 1. the Review Sheet in your Marieb Laboratory Manual “Exercise 13 Review Sheet: Gross Anatomy of the Muscular System” PLUS 2. the review sheet on Skeletal Muscle Physiology found here.
+Use this time to complete the review sheet assignment which consists of completing 1. the Review Sheet in your abbreviated Marieb Laboratory Manual “Exercise 13 Review Sheet: Gross Anatomy of the Muscular System” PLUS 2. the review sheet on Skeletal Muscle Physiology found here.
 (Skeletal Muscle Review Sheet) You may do these review sheets at home.
 The two review exercises are due on your very next lab period when we dissect the brain.
+You may hand these in to me during lab, or scan/photograph them and submit them electronically.
+You will lose 5 points per day that they are submitted late.
 10 points are possible for complete and accurate answers of each review exercise for a total of 20 points.

-M/W OCTOBER 30, NOVEMBER 1; FRIDAY NOVEMBER 3 – ANATOMY OF THE BRAIN AND CRANIAL NERVES
+OCTOBER 29, 31 NOVEMBER 1 – ANATOMY OF THE BRAIN AND CRANIAL NERVES

 Dorsal Structures: Longitudinal fissure, convolutions, cerebrum, cerebral hemispheres, cerebellum, corpora quadrigemina (superior and inferior colliculi).

-Ventral Structures: Olfactory bulbs, optic nerves, optic chiasma, optic tracts, hypothalamus (infundibulum, mammillary body), cerebral peduncles, oculomotor nerve, trochlear nerve, pons, medulla oblongata, trigeminal nerve, abducens nerve, facial nerve, vestibulocochlear nerve, accessory nerve, and hypoglossal nerve.
-(Note, cranial nerves IX and X are often difficult to find or missing on some of the brains.)
+Ventral Structures: Olfactory bulbs (site where olfactory nerve from nose synapses), optic nerves, optic chiasma, optic tracts, hypothalamus (infundibulum, mammillary body), cerebral peduncles, oculomotor nerve, trochlear nerve, pons, medulla oblongata, trigeminal nerve, abducens nerve, accessory nerve, and hypoglossal nerve.
+(Note, cranial nerves VII, VIII, IX and X are often difficult to find or missing on some of the brains.)

 Internal Structures: Corpus callosum, lateral ventricle, fornix, third ventricle, thalamus, hypothalamus, pineal body, midbrain, cerebral aqueduct, fourth ventricle, cerebral peduncles, pons, medulla oblongata, and cerebellum.

-the nerves mentioned of the brachial and lumbosacral plexuses: Musculocutaneous
+Observe the following mink nerves of the Brachial Plexus: Musculocutaneous

-nerve, Radial nerve, Median nerve, Ulnar nerve, Femoral nerve, Saphenous nerve,
+nerve, Radial nerve, Median nerve, Ulnar nerve.
+Mink arm nerves.

-Exercise 21: Complete Activities 1-9, but omit the “Corneal
+Exercise 21: Study the Reflex Arc illustrated in Figure 21.1 in your Marieb Lab Manual.
+Complete Activities 1-9, but omit the “Corneal

 Reflex” and “Salivary Reflex”.

-Exercise 22: Complete the exercises on Two-Point Threshold, Testing
+Exercise 22: Complete Activity 2 on Two-Point Threshold, Activity 3 on Testing

-Exercise 26: Complete the following experiments: Stimulation of
+Exercise 26: Complete the following experiments: Activity 3 on Stimulating Taste Buds,

-Taste Buds, Effect of Olfactory Stimulation on (on Taste), The Importance of Taste and Olfaction in Odor Identification, and Demonstrating Olfactory
+Activity 4 on Olfactory Stimulation (on Taste), Activity 5 on Taste and Olfaction in Odor Identification, and Activity 6 on Olfactory Adaptation.